ENGO150/ClearTemp/README.md

 Running can be really simple.
 If you didn't use ClearTemp before, you'll need to launch `configure` script to setup libraries.
 Then you can run `build` script to compile project.
 Then the output file should be saved in `out/` as `ClearTemp`...

 # Running
-To run compiled program, **you have to run it from project directory**.
+To run compiled program, you can run it using GitHub Actions' Artifacts (click [here](https://github.com/ENGO150/ClearTemp/actions), then choose the most recent build and select `ClearTemp` from `Artifacts` section) OR **you'll have to run it from project directory**.
 If you will not do this (making shortcut etc.), program will probably print **"Resource folder not found"** (language configuration files weren't found) and end.
 Running is possible in terminal - still using project directory (the method below is working in Linux terminal and Microsoft powershell (or cmd); if you're using the powershell method, you probably have to use ClearTemp.exe instead of ClearTemp):

 `./out/ClearTemp [--console] [--username:NAME] [--block:PASSWORD] [--unblock:PASSWORD] [--excex] [--debug] [--exit] [--language:LANG] [--logs]`